-Earlier this year I heard news that WeChat had begun allowing users to tie foreign credit cards to their WeChat Pay account.
+Not too long ago, news broke that WeChat had begun allowing users to tie foreign credit cards to their WeChat Pay account.
 Considering how much easier it is to purchase goods and services using WeChat in China, I was naturally intrigued!
 So I decided to give it a try and see how it worked.
-[Spoiler alert: it didn’t work well for me or for many of my readers who have left comments, which are worth reading]
+[Spoiler alert: it didn’t work well for me or for the hundreds of people who have left comments, which are worth reading]

 Up until this point, it’s only been possible to connect a Chinese bank card to your WeChat Pay account (or even Alipay for that matter).
 For foreigners, this meant opening up a bank account in China, which takes a bit of time and patience.

-There are other creative ways to add money to WeChat, but these aren’t permanent solutions.
+There are other other global payment solutions for China that are great, but these are alternatives to WeChat at best.
 If only WeChat could accept Visa or MasterCard as payment options, life in China would be so much easier!

-Suddenly, in early 2018 it was announced that WeChat would begin accepting foreign credit cards.
+It was announced in 2018 that WeChat would begin accepting foreign credit cards as an option on their platform.
 Expats of the world rejoiced, right!?
 Well…it wasn’t quite as simple as that.
 Here’s what I found out.

 Conditions | Foreign Credit Cards & WeChat

 WeChat made it clear that there are a few conditions that must be met in order for you to add a foreign card to your WeChat Pay account.